alexleybourne/Google-Stack-Overflow/README.md

 # Google stack overflow chrome extension

-Why google it if you know you're going to end up at stack overflow
+Why google it if you know you're going to end up at stack overflow 💻

 Press the magic button to find the solution to all your problems ( hopefully )

 | Before | After |
 |--|--|
 | ![enter image description here](https://i.ibb.co/sqRPndk/Screen-Shot-2021-04-05-at-8-05-31-pm.png%22%20alt=%22Screen-Shot-2021-04-05-at-8-05-31-pm) | ![enter image description here](https://i.ibb.co/XbRMYSC/Screen-Shot-2021-04-05-at-8-05-41-pm.png%22%20alt=%22Screen-Shot-2021-04-05-at-8-05-41-pm) |

+## Features

+- Removes the *"I'm Feeling Lucky"* button
+- Use `/s` in your searches to search stack overflow instantly
+- You can also use the new shiny `Stack Overflow`button
+- Downloads more ram for chrome to chew on ( jk )

+## Coming Soon

+- Ability to use autocomplete suggestions
+- Popup and settings from extension icon
+- Idk maybe some pretty animations for no reason

+## How to install

+1. go to: [chrome://extensions/](chrome://extensions/) in your browser
+2. Turn on developer mode in the top right-hand side
+3. Click on `Load unpacked` in the top left-hand side
+4. Select the folder with the extensions code
+5. Now you can search stack overflow from google 😎